farboys/NVMe_support_on_intel_dq77kb/README.md

  - The end position of the new bios file is 8M (8388608 B)
  - Through comparison, it was found that the changes were in the 4M BIOS file.

-## Use CH341A to flash 4M BIOS File to the bios-4M-25Q32BV Chip
+## Use CH341A to flash New 4M BIOS File to the bios-4M-25Q32BV Chip

 ## ENJOY!